ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 which is a request to access the webserver, and something like

 ```
-Content-Length:.47..Content-Type:.text/html....Remote.address:.192.168.5.100.Forwarded.for:...
+Content-Length:.47..Content-Type:.text/html....Remote.address:.192.168.3.100.Forwarded.for:...
 ```

 which is the output of the curl command that we ran earlier.
 This shows how we can see exactly what traffic they are passing to each other.
+If any other node in between the client and webserver, for example router-1, listens on port 80, they can also see the same traffic.
 We can conclude how communicating only through HTTP allows a person spying on this network to see who is communicating with who, and what specifically is being communicated.
 This form is communication is very risky and prone to getting your information stolen.

 ### Testing the Network Using Tor